blackbhc/refactor/README.md

   - `recenter_method` = `potential`: future feature.

 ##### Model

-The model level on-the-fly analysis of the target particles.
-The most common case at present is a disk galaxy.

 - <a id="switch_on_m"></a>`switch_on`: whether to enable the model level analysis or not.
 - <a id="filename_m"></a>`filename`: the filename of the output file of the model level analysis.